One Hundred Injured Patients

 http://tiny.cc/BENEd

-patients.
-On the other hand, it is a way to become visible.
+On the one hand, it is a way to become visible.
+On the other hand, it is the

 Everyone gets their information from providers